nxt-legaltech/tec-serverless-todo-api/README.md

 ## Contributors

 <p align="justify">
-This project is developed and maintained by the NXT LegalTech team.
 We welcome contributions from developers who are passionate about building high-quality serverless applications.
 Whether you want to fix bugs, add new features, improve documentation, or suggest enhancements, your contributions are greatly appreciated!
 </p>

 ### How to Contribute